 - What medicines you should take.

-- What you should look for daily when checking for signs of infection around the area where the tube was inserted.
-Signs of infection may include redness, swelling, or drainage.
+- What you should look for daily when checking for signs of infection around the catheter insertion site.
+Signs of infection include redness, swelling, and drainage.

 - When you should call your doctor.
-For example, you may need to call if you have shortness of breath; a fever; or signs of infection, pain, or bleeding where the tubes were inserted.
+For example, you may need to call if you have shortness of breath; a fever; or signs of infection, pain, or bleeding.

 - When you should call 9–1–1 (for example, if you have any chest pain).